quaddama9e/dji-technical-stuff/davinci-manual-flash-firmware-in-gl300-rc.md

 Dji-Pro #
 ```

-If any of the kernel copies is damaged, go to "Reflashing kernel" chapter
+If any of the kernel copies is damaged, go to "[Reflashing kernel](#reflashing-kernel)"
-below.
-If primary kernel starts booting properly, let's look further into
+chapter below.
+If primary kernel starts booting properly, let's look into further
-the logs.
+log messages.

 ### 3. Encryption issues

 The next possible point of failure is encryption initialization.
-There is a small encrypted partition within the NAND memory, and it is required for the encryption to initialize.
+There is a small encrypted partition within the NAND memory, and it is
-If that area is damaged, booting will stop(freeze forever) around the message:
+required for the encryption to initialize.
+If that area is damaged, booting
+will stop (freeze forever) around the message:

 ```
 [    ?.??????] encrypt device:atsha204 found
 ```

 Sometimes the message might also be `encrypt device:at88 found`.
-Atmel AT88 is an older version of the ATSHA204 chip; GL300 remotes only use ATSHA204, but older drivers show both chips as AT88; it doesn't really matter which one is shown.
+Atmel AT88 is an older version of the ATSHA204 chip; GL300 remotes only use
+ATSHA204, but older drivers show both chips as AT88; it doesn't really matter
+which one is shown.
-What matters is - if the booting freeze at some point and no more messages are logged, and within the last 20 lines there's the `encrypt device` message, then encrypted partition is probably damaged.
-Sometimes the freeze happens too fast for the line to print - in such case, the last line printed is one of below:
+What matters is - if the booting freeze at some point and no more messages
+are logged, and within the last 20 lines there's the `encrypt device` message,
+then encrypted partition is probably damaged.
+Sometimes the freeze happens too fast for the line to print - in such case,
+the last line printed is one of below:

 ```
 [    ?.??????]
 NET: Registered protocol family 17